-EMISSIONS & AIR QUALITY Smart Class, South 2022 will be hosted in London on Wednesday March 30th.
-It follows on from EMISSIONS & AIR QUALITY Smart Class, South 2021 (London, last June 23rd) and two highly acclaimed 2019 editions (hosted in London and Birmingham).
+EMISSIONS & AIR QUALITY Smart Class, South 2022 takes place at Browns Courtrooms, Covent Garden, on Wednesday March 30th.
+It follows on from EMISSIONS & AIR QUALITY Smart Class, South 2021 (hosted in London, last June 23rd) and two equally highly acclaimed 2019 editions (hosted in London and Birmingham).
 Delegates will hear from industry movers, shapers and disruptors during initial rapid-fire thought leadership presentations, before moving on to in-depth consultations with experts and peers during the roundtable discussions.
 In addition, the Smart Class will feature up to 3 keynote presentations from major buyer side stakeholders giving real world insight into their collaborative initiatives, digital journeys and adoptions of emerging, transformative technologies.
-This half day interactive event is free to attend for bona fide delegates satisfying our registration criteria.
+This half day in-person event is free to attend for bona fide delegates satisfying our registration criteria.

 Previous Emissions & Air Quality Smart Classes have attracted senior delegates from stakeholders such as:

 Testimonials and feedback from our previous Emissions & Air Quality Smart Classes: